- Hotel & Travel

-Will vaccinations be required to attend ACS Spring 2022 in person?
+Will vaccinations be required to attend ACS Fall 2022 in person?

-Yes, full vaccination will be required for all attendees, exhibitors, vendors, and staff who seek to gain access to the in-person meeting in San Diego, CA.
+Yes, full vaccination will be required for all attendees, exhibitors, vendors, and staff who seek to gain access to the in-person meeting in Chicago, IL.

 What is considered full vaccination?

 According to the Centers for Disease Control (CDC), people are considered fully vaccinated for COVID-19 two weeks after they have received the second dose in a two-dose series (Pfizer/BioNTech or Moderna), or two weeks after they have received a single-dose vaccine (Johnson & Johnson’s/Janssen).

 Vaccination guidance applies to COVID-19 vaccines authorized for use and for emergency use by the U.S. Food and Drug Administration (i.e., Pfizer-BioNTech, Moderna, and Johnson and Johnson (J&J)/Janssen COVID-19 vaccines), and COVID-19 vaccines authorized for emergency use by the World Health Organization (WHO) (i.e. Pfizer-BioNTech, Moderna, and Johnson and Johnson (J&J)/Janssen, Oxford/AstraZeneca, Covishield, Covaxin, Sinopharm/BBIBP-CorV, and Sinovac/CoronaVac), on or before July 24, 2022.
 The full list of vaccines with final WHO EUL/PQ evaluation status is available here.
 ACS may expand the list of vaccines, provide more specific guidance regarding mixed vaccination dosing, and/or provide additional guidance regarding boosters as prevailing public health guidance evolves.

 What happens if my vaccination card is denied?

 ACS will be alerted of the denial and will contact the individual directly for next steps.